robseb/rsyocto/doc/guides/10_fpga2rsyocto.md

   -fb EN_FLASHBOOT, --en_flashBoot EN_FLASHBOOT
-                        Enable or Disable of the writing of the u-boot bootloader FPGA-Configuration fileFPGA- Configuration [ 0: Disable] -qv SET_QUARTUS_PRIME_VER, --set_quartus_prime_ver SET_QUARTUS_PRIME_VER
+                        Enable or Disable of the writing of the u-boot bootloader FPGA-Configuration fileFPGA- Configuration [ 0: Disable]
+  -j USE_JTAG, --use_jtag USE_JTAG
+                        Use JTAG via a JTAG Blaster to write the FPGA-Configuration (use "-j 1") -qv SET_QUARTUS_PRIME_VER, --set_quartus_prime_ver SET_QUARTUS_PRIME_VER
                         Set the Intel Quartus Prime Version Note: Only requiered for FPGA Project Compilation! |
                         Quartus Prime Version to use <Version><Version No> | L -> Quartus Prime Lite (e.g. L16.1) | S